 Visit our Emergency and Critical Care service.

-The Emergency and Critical Care Service is led by Lindsay Kellett-Gregory, supported by Emily Thomas and Giacomo Stanzani.
-All are American, European and/or RCVS Recognised Specialists in Emergency and Critical Care.
+Our Emergency and Critical Care Service is run by American, European and/or RCVS Recognised Specialists in Emergency and Critical Care.

 They benefit from a team of dedicated specialist veterinary nurses.
 This team is growing rapidly and, within a dedicated Intensive Care Unit, provides an advanced level of care to critically ill patients, saving the lives of pets that would otherwise not have responded to conventional treatments.